 Time to practice ten at a time!
 It's a lot, but you're getting better at learning these things, right?

-- Using Drag n' Drop Hiragana, find the hiragana from the あ, か, さ, た, な, and は columns and place them in their correct spots.
-When you're completed this five times, or when you're able to complete this fairly quickly (let's say in ~1 minute), move on to the next task.
+- Using Tofugu's Learn Hiragana Quiz, quiz yourself on the hiragana from the あ, か, さ, た, な, and は columns.
+When you've completed this five times, move on to the next task.